dougeby/IntuneDocs/intune/encryption-monitor.md

 Intune provides a centralized location to identify the encryption status of your Windows 10 devices, and helps you access important information for BitLocker from your devices, as found in Azure Active Directory (Azure AD).

 - The [Encryption report (in Public Preview)](#encryption-report) provides details about a device’s encryption status and readiness.
 The report details can help you identify problems that prevent successful encryption of devices you want to protect.
-- [View BitLocker details](#bitlocker-recovery-keys) like the Key ID and recovery keys for your devices from within the Intune portal.
+- [View BitLocker details (in Pubilc Preview)](#bitlocker-recovery-keys) like the Key ID and recovery keys for your devices from within the Intune portal.

 ## Encryption report (in Public Preview)
 You can use the Encryption report (in Pubic Preview) to view details about the Encryption status of your Windows 10 devices.